The Twilight Zone

-The Twilight Zone (marketed as Twilight Zone for its final two seasons) is an American fantasy science fiction horror anthology television series created and presented by Rod Serling, which ran for five seasons on CBS from October 2, 1959, to June 19, 1964.
+The Twilight Zone (marketed as Twilight Zone for its final two seasons) is an American anthology television series created and presented by Rod Serling, which ran for five seasons on CBS from October 2, 1959, to June 19, 1964.
 Each episode presents a standalone story in which characters find themselves dealing with often disturbing or unusual events, an experience described as entering "the Twilight Zone", often with a surprise ending and a moral.
-Although often considered predominantly science-fiction, the show's paranormal and Kafkaesque events leaned the show much closer to fantasy and horror (there are about twice as many fantasy episodes as science fiction).
 The phrase "twilight zone" has entered the vernacular, used to describe surreal experiences.

-The series featured both established stars and younger actors who would become much better known later.
+The series featured both established stars and younger actors who became much better known later.
 Serling served as executive producer and head writer; he wrote or co-wrote 92 of the show's 156 episodes.
 He was also the show's host and narrator, delivering monologues at the beginning and end of each episode, and typically appeared on-screen to address the audience directly during the opening scene.
-Serling's opening and closing narrations usually summarize the episode's events encapsulating how and why the main characters had entered the Twilight Zone.
+Serling's opening and closing narrations usually summarize the episode's events, encapsulating how and why the main characters have entered the Twilight Zone.
+Walt Disney World has a large-size drop tower, The Twilight Zone Tower of Terror, themed from the program.